pmem/pmdk/CODING_STYLE.md

 the contributed code must adhere to the rules below.

 ### Introduction
-The NVM Library coding style is based on and very similar to the style used for the SunOS product.
+The NVM Library coding style is quite similar to the style used for the SunOS product.
 A full description of that standard can be found [here.](https://www.cis.upenn.edu/~lee/06cse480/data/cstyle.ms.pdf)

 This document does not cover the entire set of recommendations and formatting rules